 Categories

 Silver, White, Flame,and Pink Wet fly that took a King Salmon on the dangle September 28th, 2013

-I made some casts and swung the fly through the tail-out; trying to keep the presentation slow and let the fly dangle in the current after the swing was completed.
-After a few casts, the line went tight and was hooked into something that grabbed the fly as it dangled in the current.
+I made some casts and swung the fly through the tail-out; trying to keep the presentation slow by adding subtle mends and let the fly dangle in the current after the swing was completed.
+After a few casts as the fly was dangling in the current, the line went tight and I was hooked into something that grabbed the fly.
 After an intense fight with some jumps and runs up and down the pool, I was able to land a very dark but still healthy male Chinook Salmon.
 I was pretty happy and knew I had learned something that day.
-With a little patience in finding a nice spot to fish and thought towards presentation a King Salmon will aggressively hit a fly.
+With a little patience to find a nice spot and thought towards presentation a King Salmon will aggressively hit a fly.

+Categories